Forecasters predict a very active hurricane season

 Some computer models even suggest a neutral or La Niña-like state through to the northern hemisphere winter, making it a very rare 'triple-dip'.

-This has happened only twice before since records began, and with La Niña affecting other weather patterns around the world it will have impacts beyond the 2023 hurricane season.
+This has happened only twice before since records began.
+It will have an impact on the 2023 hurricane season, and with La Niña affecting other weather patterns around the world will have consequences further afield.

 La Niña has been a major factor in the devastating floods in eastern Australia this year and the severity of the ongoing drought in California.